Cabin crew

 When the recruitment is open, you must fulfil the following criteria to be considered for a cabin crew position:

-• At least 18 years old
+- Age of at least 18 years old

-• Secondary education completed (upper secondary/vocational school)
+- Secondary education completed (upper secondary/vocational school)

-• Fluent in English and fluency in Finnish is highly valued (additional languages are an advantage)
+- Fluency in Finnish is highly valued (additional languages are an advantage)

-• Normal colour vision and normal hearing, distant visual acuity using both eyes 0.7 or better (with or without corrective lenses)
+- Normal colour vision and normal hearing, distant visual acuity using both eyes 0.7 or better (with or without corrective lenses)

-• Ability to swim 40m
+- Ability to swim 40 meters

 In addition, you are a team player and have a friendly and warm approach towards customers and colleagues.